CSS code surgery as a universal construction

 \subsection{Procedure summary}

-Our procedure for performing a fault-tolerant $\overline{Z}\tens\overline{Z}$ measurement is as follows: \begin{enumerate} \item Find a matching $\overline{Z}$ logical operator which belongs to both initial codes, in the sense of Definition~\ref{def:op_subcomplex}. \item Verify that this logical operator satisfies the separation property of Definition~\ref{def:separation} in both codes. \item Verify that the $\overline{Z}$ logical operator is gauge-fixable in those codes, in the sense of Definition~\ref{def:gauge_fixable} below. \item Verify that the merge is bounded below, in the sense of Definition~\ref{def:distance_preserving} below. \item Perform the merge as described in Proposition~\ref{prop:fault_tolerant_sandwich}. \end{enumerate} We do not know how difficult it will be in general to perform the verification in steps (2), (3) and (4) for codes (or families of codes) of interest.
+Our procedure for performing an error-corrected $\overline{Z}\tens\overline{Z}$ measurement is as follows: \begin{enumerate} \item Find a matching $\overline{Z}$ logical operator which belongs to both initial codes, in the sense of Definition~\ref{def:op_subcomplex}. \item Verify that this logical operator satisfies the separation property of Definition~\ref{def:separation} in both codes. \item Verify that the merge is bounded below, in the sense of Definition~\ref{def:distance_preserving} below. \item Perform the merge as described in Proposition~\ref{prop:fault_tolerant_sandwich}. \end{enumerate} We do not know how difficult it will be in general to perform the verification in steps (2) and (3) for codes (or families of codes) of interest.